dmsc/zx02/README.md

   decompressor code, in the `zx0_ini_block` the first byte is the starting offset minus 1.

+* **-m _n_**

+  Use `n` as the maximum match offset to search and encode.
+Using a smaller maximum offset is faster, and can be useful when streaming the decompression data, as old data can be discarded after the offset.

 ### Options incompatible with standard decompressor